saeedshokoohi/bux-basic-trading-bot/README.md

 DTO classes are used for inter-class communications, as well as passing and receiving data to and from third parties from the application.
 Boilerplate codes are omitted from constructors and accessors via Lombok library.

 - **exception**: consists of several types of exceptions.
+Exceptions of all kinds are gathered in this package to throw meaningful exceptions.
+Additionally, EntityValidationExceptions extend exceptions by adding more specified data for error handling at any level of validation.

 - **config**: Contains classes that hold configuration-related objects.
+Structured configuration classes that are mapped to *.yml application properties.
+During configuration, we provide a special configuration parameter called *BrokerConfiguration*, which supports multiple broker configurations.
+It is further separated into *WebSocket* configuration and *Rest* configuration.